sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

   + Save all fields in 3 languages?
 Storage costs.
 Write once and read many
   + Translate on the fly?
 Data out and API usage costs, latency

 + Other Technologies: CosmosDB for the product catalog?
-Blob Storage?
-Bot Services?
-Batch AI to train the recommendation API?
+AML/Containers for extra AI capabilities?